 - Electronically filing and choosing direct deposit is the fastest way to get your refund.
 When using direct deposit, the IRS normally issues refunds within 21 days.
 Issuance of paper check refunds may take much longer.
 The IRS estimates 4 to 6 weeks.

 - If you already have an account with a bank or credit union, make sure you have your information ready — including the account and routing number — when you file your tax return.
 You can provide that information on the tax form and the IRS will automatically deposit the funds into your account.

 - If you have a prepaid card that accepts direct deposit, you can also receive your refund on the card.
 Check with your prepaid card provider to get the routing and account number assigned to the card before you file your return.

-- You can learn more about choosing the right prepaid card here.
+- Learn more about choosing the right prepaid card.

 - If you don’t have a bank account or prepaid card, consider opening an account or getting a prepaid card.
 Many banks and credit unions offer accounts with low (or no) monthly maintenance fees when you have direct deposit or maintain a minimum balance.
 These accounts may limit the types of fees you can incur and may also offer free access to in-network automated teller machines (ATMs).
 You can often open these accounts easily online.